ibm-mas/gitops-demo/README.md

 > TODO: The `mas gitops-suite-app-config` command will:

 First, we need to generate some configuration artefacts for Manage.
-These will be included in the YAML configuration file in the **Git Config Repo**.
+These will be included in the YAML configuration file in the **Config Repository**.

 ```bash